Wisconsin Republicans vote to control virus money

 Evers and other Democrats say giving the Legislature control over the funding would only slow it from helping those in need.

-Other virus-related bills passed last month by the Senate were up for final approval Tuesday in the Assembly, which would send them to Evers.
-One requires Evers to come up with a plan for all state employees to return to the office.
-Another prohibits local health officers from taking any action to close or forbid gatherings in places of worship to control coronavirus outbreaks.
-The third bill, passed on a 60-33 vote, would prohibit state or local health officials from requiring anyone to receive the COVID-19 vaccination.

-All Republicans voted for it.
-The only Democrats who voted for it were Nick Milroy and Sylvia Ortiz-Velez.
+The Assembly passed bills that would prohibit both employers and state and local health officials from mandating COVID-19 vaccinations.

+The bill prohibiting government officials from requiring the vaccine passed on a 60-33 vote, with Democratic Reps.
+Nick Milroy and Sylvia Ortiz-Velez joining all Republicans in support.
+The other bill that bars employers from mandating the vaccine passed 59-35, with all Republicans in support and Democrats against.

-Vos, in arguing for the bill, said the “coercive power of the government” should not be used to mandate vaccines.
+Vos, in arguing for not mandating vaccines, said the “coercive power of the government” should not be used to force people to be vaccinated.
 Everyone should do their own research and make up their own minds about whether to get it, he said.
 Vos said he planned to be vaccinated and believed a vast majority of the public would also.

-Another bill scheduled for a vote in the Assembly would prohibit employers from requiring workers to be vaccinated.
-That has cleared a Senate committee but not been voted on by the full Senate.

 Doctors, public health officials, business leaders and others have all come out against the bills barring the ordering of vaccinations.
 Supporters include the anti-abortion groups Wisconsin Family Action and Pro-Life Wisconsin as well as the anti-vaccination group Vaccine Choice Wisconsin.